Helping Your Child Cope With Worry

 Then your child should write out the statements, one in each of the hands.

-Eventually your child will start to shrink worries alone.
+Eventually your child will start to shrink worries without your help.

 Dr Lucy Russell is a UK clinical psychologist who works with children and families.
 Her work involves both therapeutic support and autism assessments.
 She is the Clinical Director of Everlief Child Psychology, and also worked in the National Health Service for many years.